ALCOEATS - MORE THAN JUST PUMKIN

 Focusing more on the health benefits of spices, Adit Agrawal, President & CEO of Alcoeats.
 Alcoeats explains that his company was born of his personal history of being unhealthy.
 When he arrived in the United States in 2013 from his native India to attend Kettering University in Flint, MI (an area that has had its own health issues of late), Agarwal says, "I was super obese and did not really know a way out."
 Over time, the new student also educated himself about healthy eating and used spices to flavor what might otherwise be bland "diet" foods.

-"With this came the idea of developing easy to use spice mixes that are diet-friendly, easy to use, more gourmet, and all-natural," he explains.
-And while he realized that the spice space would be -hard to crack," Agarwal was dedicated to using spices to "make a difference in the lives of others who want to improve their lifestyle or just want to eat the best tasting food possible."
-While he has seen many products that are easy to use, gourmet, easily relatable to consumers, and beneficial to their health, Agarwal posits that few if any satisfy all of these qualifications.
+"With this came the idea of developing easy-to-use spice mixes that are diet-friendly, easy to use, more gourmet, and all-natural," he explains.
+And while he realized that the spice space would be -hard to crack," Adit was dedicated to using spices to "make a difference in the lives of others who want to improve their lifestyle or just want to eat the best tasting food possible."
+While he has seen many products that are easy to use, gourmet, easily relatable to consumers, and beneficial to their health, Adit posits that few if any satisfy all of these qualifications.
 The difference with Alco, he suggests, is that "we have thought about the customers first and have worked backward to create something that fits perfectly well with their lifestyle."
-Though this may seem to be a grand claim, as the company's "first customer," Agrawal can attest to its verity.
+Though this may seem to be a grand claim, as the company's "first customer," Adit can attest to its verity.

-AGARWAL WAS DEDICATED TO USING SPICES TO "MAKE A DIFFERENCE IN THE LIVES OF OTHERS WHO WANT TO IMPROVE THEIR LIFESTYLE OR JUST WANT TO EAT THE BEST TASTING FOOD POSSIBLE."
+"ADIT AGARWAL WAS DEDICATED TO USING SPICES TO "MAKE A DIFFERENCE IN THE LIVES OF OTHERS WHO WANT TO IMPROVE THEIR LIFESTYLE OR JUST WANT TO EAT THE BEST-TASTING FOOD POSSIBLE."

 Read The Full Article: https://issuu.com/foodandbeveragemagazine/docs/januaryissue2022_min?fr=sZmNjNjQzODQ1ODQ